Margaret Christian Grigor: Career

 Grigor was a sculptor in metal, wood and stone and a prolific medalist.
 Several of her medals have received particular attention.
 She exhibited at the Annual Exhibition of the Pennsylvania Academy of the Fine Arts.
 Speaking of her work, she once stated, "I sculpt so that I can hold my head up high.
 People don't have to like what I do, but they recognize me as a sculptor.
 That is what I am."

 Garvan-Olin Medal

 In 1937, Grigor created the Garvan-Olin Medal for the American Chemical Society.
 That a woman sculptor was selected to create the medal was particularly fitting, since it is recognizes distinguished women in the field of chemistry.

-The design features a torch of knowledge on one side, with the recipient's name, and a cauldron, caduceus, and industrial buildings on the observe.
+The design features a torch of knowledge on one side, with the recipient's name, and a cauldron, caduceus, and industrial buildings on the obverse.

 The resulting medal is considered one of her best and most original designs.